meilisearch/specifications/text/0117-typo-tolerance-api.md

 Whether the typo tolerance feature is enabled.

-> The presence of `typo` in the ranking rules setting does not influence the activation/deactivation of the typo tolerance feature.
-If the `rankingRules` parameter of the index settings does not contain the `typo` rule, the results are not sorted according to the number of typos found but the typo tolerance is used to match documents.
+The presence of `typo` in the ranking rules setting does not influence the activation/deactivation of the typo tolerance feature.

+If the `rankingRules` parameter of the index settings does not contain the `typo` rule, the results are not sorted according to the number of typos found.
+However, the typo tolerance feature is still used to match documents.

 ### 3.1.2. `disableOnAttributes`